 We rely in part on trade secret protection to protect our confidential and proprietary information and processes.
 However, trade secrets are difficult to protect.
 We have taken measures to protect our trade secrets and proprietary information, but these measures may not be effective.
 We require new employees and consultants to execute confidentiality agreements upon the commencement of an employment or consulting arrangement with us.
 These agreements generally require that all confidential information developed by the individual or made known to the individual by us during the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
 These agreements also generally provide that know-how and inventions conceived by the individual in the course of rendering services to us shall be our exclusive property.
-Nevertheless, these agreements may not be enforceable, our proprietary information may be disclosed, third parties could reverse engineer our biocatalysts and others may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets.
+Nevertheless, these agreements may not be enforceable, our proprietary information may still be disclosed, third parties could reverse engineer our biocatalysts and others may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets.
 Costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights, and failure to obtain or maintain trade secret protection could adversely affect our competitive business position.
 In addition, an unauthorized breach in our information technology systems may expose our trade secrets and other proprietary information to unauthorized parties.
+Any exposure of our trade secrets or other proprietary information could harm our competitive position and have an adverse impact on our financial condition.